JonathonLongDev/Stock-Analyzer/README.md

 Error Handling: The script includes error handling to manage situations where data might not be available or if it encounters issues with rate limiting from Yahoo Finance, making it more robust.

-Comments- Please make sure to download the Business Template Sheet Excel file to use